Safety, Security & Emergency Prep

 South Seattle College Security will provide escorts on request.
 You may request an escort by contacting the security office at 206-934-0911 or by using any yellow security call-boxes or one of the blue tower phones located throughout the campus.

-Security staff can assist with parking-related emergencies (battery jumps, keys locked inside vehicles, etc.) for those parked on campus grounds.
+Security staff can assist with vehicle jump starts for those vehicles parked on campus grounds.